Success stories: parent carers making a difference

 Time to play – New inclusive park opens in Bedford | MFON (myfamilyourneeds.co.uk)

-The parent carer forum in Warwickshire, Warwickshire Parent Carer Voice, worked with their Council and Warwickshire University students to co-produce a video helping parent carers to understand the legal processes behind school exclusions.
-Watch School Exclusions: A helpful guide for Parents, Guardians and Carers
+The parent carer forum in Warwickshire, Warwickshire Parent Carer Voice, worked with their Council and University of Warwick Law students to co-produce a video helping parent carers to understand the legal processes behind school exclusions.
+The parent carer participation was funded by the DfE grant but the costs associated with producing the film were funded by the University Law in the Community (LinC) group (with pro bono legal support as credited in the film).
+Watch School Exclusions: A helpful guide for Parents, Guardians and Carers.

-South Gloucestershire Parent carer forum help develop groundbreaking initiative.
+South Gloucestershire Parent carer forum help develop toolkit to support young people struggling to attend school.

-A game-changing EBSA Toolkit produced by educational psychologists, parent carers and the forum, alongside EBSA training for schools in the area has resulted in a deeper understanding of EBSA and effective interventions and strategies being put in place.
+The EBSA Toolkit was produced by educational psychologists, parent carers and the forum, alongside EBSA training for schools in the area has resulted in a deeper understanding of EBSA and effective interventions and strategies being put in place.
 Crucially, parents in South Gloucestershire feel heard, understood, and less blamed—a testament to SGPC’s hard work.

 Read more in SGPC’s report Your voices heard: The EBSA toolkit

 Special Needs Action Panel (SNAP) the Parent Carer Forum in Central Bedfordshire worked with families and partners to make sure there was a common understanding of Pathological Demand Avoidance (PDA).
+The forum used their core funding (from the forum’s DFE parent participation grant, ICB and LA) to carry out this work.
 This helped get the condition recognised and included in Education Health and Care plans, and get the right support in place for local children and young people.
 The position statement they co-produced is now available for all families and professionals to look at on the local authority’s local offer webpage.
 Read more about how SNAP have improved understanding and support for children and young people with PDA.

-The local forum in North Somerset made sure parents felt better equipped to deal with the challenges they face.
+North Somerset Parent Carers Working Together made sure parents felt better equipped to deal with the challenges they face.

 Bedford Borough Parent Carer Forum, the former forum in Luton, and SNAP PCF develop an online Diagnosis Support Pack.